Gchism94/chism-creations/mainSite/content/products/crochet/dbl-pom.md

   - image: "images/products/DoublePom_4.jpg"
 ---

 Velvet yarn, crocheted to make a soft beanie.
 Crochet items are made by hand, and no machine can replicate the work.
-Hours are put into each piece to ensure the quality. **Adult size** is one-size fits all.
+Hours are put into each piece to ensure the quality.

+**Sizes available**:

+**Newborn** size is made to fit 0-6 month olds comfortably (price: $30).

+**Child** size is made to comfortably fit 4 year olds (Price: $40).

+**Adult** size is made to fit most adults.

+Please indicate desired size in the drop-down at checkout.
+If no size is designated, you will receive adult sizing.

 Two faux-fur poms are placed on either side of the beanie to create a cute ear effect. **Colors include quiet pink and soft blue**.